XeTute/Synthetic-Alpaca/README.md

 # Synthetic-Data-Generation
+A subborn & lightweight (for Python at least) one-file pipeline for synthetic data generation.
+Currently only supports the Alpaca format, but there are plans to roll out versions for other (often-used) JSON formats.
 ![Demo image](https://github.com/user-attachments/assets/34a29127-00ad-4e9c-9298-16200a990eeb)
 Example datasets generated using this repo:
 [XeTute/Islam](https://huggingface.co/datasets/XeTute/Islam) | [XeTute/Pakistani-Developer](https://huggingface.co/datasets/XeTute/Pakistani-Developer) | [XeTute/Tiny-Eastern-Alpaca](https://huggingface.co/datasets/XeTute/Tiny-Eastern-Alpaca)
 If you also published one generated with this script and want it to appear here, just open an issue ;)

 ## ⏩ Quickstart
-This is a subborn & lightweight (for Python at least) one-file pipeline for synthetic data generation.
-It currently only supports the Alpaca format, but there are plans to roll out versions for other (often-used) JSON formats.
 First, download the `main.py` file from this repo.
 If you don't trust it, please just read the code, it's nothing too complex.
 To quickly get up and running execute one of following command depending on your OS:
 Microsoft Windows: